 “The Trump administration has made clear that the new NCAA policy is consistent with the Keeping Men Out of Women’s Sports Executive Order.
 The NCAA is looking forward to another championship season getting underway for thousands of women student-athletes competing for national titles.”

-The NCAA oversees more than 500,000 athletes, just ten of which were transgender last year.
+The NCAA oversees more than 500,000 athletes, just ten of whom were transgender last year.
 Despite the denied injunction, Trump’s executive order remains in effect, barring them and others like them from competition.

 One of those trans athletes, Meghan Alexandra Cortez, was a swimmer at Ramapo College of New Jersey.
 She described the experience of being a transgender athlete as “completely isolated,” adding, “Yes, it’s unfortunate I can’t compete at this level any more.
 What hurts most is that other trans athletes won’t get that chance.”